-All you'll need for this recipe is one pineapple, sugar, lemon juice, cornstarch, and water.
+All you'll need for this recipe is pineapple, sugar, lemon juice, and cornstarch.
 Cornstarch is used to thicken the jam without having to purchase a special ingredient like pectin.

 Pineapple Freezer Jam